Azerbenazzouz/pps-boilerplate/readme.md

 ## 📫 Support

-For support, email support@peakpulse.solutions or join our Discord community.
+For support, email client@peakpulsesol.com and follow us on social media

 ---